Being a freelance illustrator requires creativity, reliability, flexibility, critical thinking, and the list goes on.

 Shortcuts – The sooner you get used to shortcuts in programs, the better.
 The time we save with you is enormous—a real booster for our productivity.

 In my work, creating an illustration usually consists of a rough sketch, a detailed drawing, outlining, coloring, and fine-tuning.
-When I receive a commission that requires the creation of several, sometimes dozens of illustrations in the same style, I notice the same phenomenon over and over again.
+When I receive a commission that requires the creation of several, sometimes dozens, illustrations in the same style, I notice the same phenomenon over and over again.

 I have learned that every work deserves a certain amount of individual attention.
 Be it just a few strokes or color adjustments.
 Then it’s music off, smartphone on flight mode, and just feel and react, feel, react, until there is nothing more to discover.

-Some areas, however, seem to be a bit more saturated.
+Some areas, however, are more saturated.
 For example, this may apply to children’s books after reading articles and speaking to colleagues.
 But even that shouldn’t stop us from going all the way in if this is our passion.
 Apart from that, there are still other areas which we can enjoy.